 – Proof of income (pay stubs) and bank statements showing enough funds available to make payments on time.

-All of these items must be up to date and in good standing with no issues in regards to new liens or other loans added to the existing title.
+All of these items must be up to date and in good standing with no issues in regard to new liens or other loans added to the existing title.

-How Quickly Can I Expect To Pay Off My Loan After A Refinancing A Title Loan
+How Quick To Pay Off A Loan After A Refinancing A Title Loan

 If your title loan refinancing rate is higher than what your current finance company charges, then it may be best to wait for that date and see if they can negotiate a lower price with the title lender.
 The worst case scenario would be rolling over into another title refinance option at an increase in monthly costs.
 This could leave you paying more and is not something you would ever want to consider.